What To Do When You

 NEVER CARE FOR A BAT ON YOUR OWN.
 Bats require special care feeding.
 Even if you have rehabilitated other wild or feral animals, if you aren't trained with bats you are putting yourself and the bat in danger if you try to rehabilitate it on your own.
 It's also illegal to keep wildlife in your home without a license for that specific animal.
 There is a lot of incorrect or incomplete information online about how to care for bats.
 It may go well for a little while but ultimately the bat will die if you don't get it to us for proper care.

 ARIZONA BATS are not fruit bats.
 They either eat insects or nectar so don't leave fruit out for them or put fruit into the box with them.
-You can provide a shallow dish of water outside or use a drink or jar lid to provide water in the box as long as it isn't a baby.
-Be careful not to spill water in the box.

 RABIES can be transmitted by any mammal but less than 1% of the bat population has rabies.
 To be safe, treat any wild animal as if it could be rabid and take proper precautions.
-Use thick gloves or a towel if you need to handle a bat.
+Use thick gloves or cloth if you need to handle a bat.
 Rabies is transmitted by saliva; you can't get rabies from bat feces or urine or through the air.
 If you are concerned about rabies exposure contact a medical professional.
 Arizona Bat Rescue can't give medical advice.

-More information about rabies
+More information about rabies.